jakegough-jaytwo/jaytwo.UrlHelper/README.md

 URL as a string instead of the `Uri` as an object.

 At some point in my career I remember learning about a quirk in .NET that made `Uri.AbsoluteUri` and `Uri.ToString()` handle escaping/unescaping/reescaping differently.
-I'm pretty sure it had to do with escaping slashes in the path).
+I'm pretty sure it had to do with escaping slashes in the path.
 I'm also pretty sure this is corrected by now and doesn't matter... but what can I say... old habits die hard.
-It's easier in my brain to keep the strings as strings and avoid decoding/reencoding fromt the guts of `System.Uri` anyway.
+It's easier in my brain to keep the strings as strings and avoid decoding/reencoding from within the guts of `System.Uri` anyway.

 ## Installation